Selecting a CPU test in Ultimate Boot CD instantly reboots the system

 Error 0x80070643 in Windows Update for KB5034441 (and Guide to Create a Windows RE partition)

-This guide is how to resolve error 0x80070643 in Windows Update when trying to install 2024-01 Security Update for Windows 10 Version 22H2 for x64-based Systems (KB5034441).
+This guide is how to resolve error 0x80070643 in Windows Update when trying to install an update related to the Windows Recovery Environment:

 The issue is related to either insufficient space in the existing recovery partition or the recovery partition does not exist at all as described in the below link.
 If you did a clean install of Windows 10, then the latter is likely the case.